Contents

 How Can I Register My Business Name?

-Once you have found a name that you like and is available you will move on to the registration process.
-After filling out the relevant details, you can submit your application.
-Once it has been approved, you will receive your business name by email.
+Once you’ve chosen an available name, you can move on to the registration process.
+Fill out the relevant details and submit your application.
+After it has been approved, you will receive your business name.

 Do I Own The Name After It Has Been Registered?

 A common misconception is that once you have registered a particular business name, you are the owner of that name.
 This is not necessarily true.
-Registering a business name and having having ownership of that name are two different things.
+Registering a business name and having ownership of a name are two different things.

 If you would like to own your business name and obtain the exclusive right to use it, then you are venturing into trademark territory.
 The process for registering a trademark is a bit more complex and time consuming than registering a business name.
 You can read more about the difference between business names and trade marks in our article here.